MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-assistants-function-calling.md

 ## Deploy and run

-The sample repository contains all the code and configuration files you need to deploy an function app to Azure.
+The sample repository contains all the code and configuration files you need to deploy a function app to Azure.
 The following steps walk you through the process of deploying the sample to Azure.

 ### Deploy assistants app to Azure